 The tart cranberries are combined with marshmallows and grapes and suspended in a creamy gelatin mixture.
 You'll love it, even if you don't like cranberries!
 For cranberry lovers, this salad is the ultimate.

 Follow the directions to the letter in this recipe.
 You have to soften unflavored gelatin in cold water first, then dissolve it in boiling water.
 To check if the gelatin is dissolved, pick up some of the liquid with a spoon and tilt it a bit.
 If you don't see any grains of gelatin, it's dissolved.

 - 3/4 cup boiling water

 - 1 cup heavy whipping cream

 - 1 teaspoon vanilla

-Then, in a large bowl, combine the ground cranberries, granulated sugar, and marshmallows; let stand for 20 to 30 minutes to let the sugar dissolve.
+- Then, in a large bowl, combine the ground cranberries, granulated sugar, and marshmallows; let stand for 20 to 30 minutes to let the sugar dissolve.
 Add the gelatin mixture and stir well with a spoon.
+Add the grapes.

 - In a medium bowl, beat the heavy whipping cream with the vanilla and vanilla until stiff peaks form.
 Fold the whipped cream mixture into the cranberry mixture.